Ukrainian refugee crisis: Portugal

 As of 25 April, Portugal had received 33,106 refugees from Ukraine.
 The majority of the refugees are Ukrainian citizens, while 5% are non-Ukrainian nationals living in Ukraine at the time of the invasion.
 There were 22,208 women refugees, 10,898 men and 11,410 minors.
-As of 6 April, 350 minors had arrived without a parent or legal guardian.
+As of 6 April 350 minors had arrived without a parent or legal guardian.
 In most cases, these minors arrived with close relatives, but 16 of them arrived unaccompanied; this number rose to 45 by 7 April.
 As of 29 March, 1,800 Portuguese families had offered to provide foster care.
 The Portuguese authorities expect to find next-of-kin for the majority, and only a tiny number will need permanent adoption.

 Before the 2022 invasion, Portugal already had 27,200 Ukrainian immigrants.
 As a result of the crisis, the Ukrainian immigrant community has become the second-largest in Portugal, almost doubling to over 52,000 in the month of March.
 That community helped in organizing the transport of refugees.

 By 6 April, 2,115 Ukrainian refugee children had been enrolled in Portuguese public schools, up from over 600 on 22 March.
-Employment wise, as of 6 of April 2022, 359 refugees had been hired, 4,261 registered as looking for work and 2,880 enrolled in Portuguese classes.
+Employment wise, as of 6 April 2022, 359 refugees had been hired, 4,261 registered as looking for work and 2,880 enrolled in Portuguese classes.
 As of 6 April, Portuguese social security had processed 1,412 requests from Ukrainian refugees.
 The Portuguese government reiterated that it had set no limit for Ukrainian refugees.